BenjaminSmall94/reading-notes/Code201/Class-06.md

 #### Altering HTML

 When altering HTML you can either use the `innterHTML` property, or you can create objects manipulating the DOM model.
 Using the HTML direct can be faster an easier, but is less secure when in comes to user input.

+## Things I want to know more about

+I just want practice using the innerHTML and DOM.
+Also I want to know more about securing my webisite on the server and client side to malicious attacks.